Daniel Gordon (film director): Career

 Gordon returned to the 30 for 30 series with The Life and Trials of Oscar Pistorius, a four-part examination of the life, career, and murder trial of Paralympic sprinter Oscar Pistorius that premiered in September 2020 on the ESPN+ streaming service.
+The crew was filming in South Africa at the onset of the COVID-19 pandemic, and they and Gordon were on "the last plane out of South Africa" prior to the country's lockdown.
+The film was originally intended to premiere at the Telluride Film Festival, which was cancelled due to the pandemic.

 Gordon is currently working on Billion Dollar Heist, a documentary on the Bangladesh Bank robbery and cybercrime.